 The tombstone often provides more information than just the name of the deceased, the birth date and/or year, and the death date and/or year.
 Also, there is a lot of information “behind the scenes” that can be very valuable in your research.

 Below is a link to a QuickSheet that contains a list of 24 things that you can find from these records.
-To obtain the one-page Quicksheet pdf for easy reference of what information to look for, you can view or download it by clicking on the link or button below.
+To obtain the one-page Quicksheet pdf for easy reference of what information to look for, you can view or download it by clicking on the button below.

 For all the previously published Quick Reference Guides, click on QuickSheets.